Non-target Analysis for Wastewater Treatment Evaluation

 Methods from patRoon

-can be accessed directly.
-For instance, the S4 class
+instance, the S4 class features

-objects are can be
+objects can be obtained via the

+NonTargetAnalysisResults results.
 The patRoon

-package provides a set of functions for the
+package provides a comprehensive set of functions, as shown below.
+See

-object, as shown below.
-See more information in the patRoon
+more information in the patRoon

 reference documentation.